 SKIRTING: All homes must have skirting installed around the complete perimeter of home.
 All porches, decks and other attachments to the homes are to be skirted in a similar manner.
 Prior to installation, Tenant shall provide specifications of the type of material for Management approval.

-SATELLITE DISHES: Exterior satellite dishes shall be installed on back side of home.
+SATELLITE DISHES: Only one (1) dish per home is allowed.
+Exterior satellite dish shall be installed on back side of home.
 Prior to installation, Tenant shall provide specifications of location of satellite dish and obtain written approval from Management.

 WINTERIZING: Winterizing of homes should be done no later than October of each year.
 (Wrapping pipes) Water must not be left running to prevent freezing of pipes.